OSUGliders/.github/profile/README.md

 ## Slocum glider processing

-We process Slocum glider data using several tools detailed below.
+We process Slocum glider data using several tools that translate the data from a series of unrefined binary files into a scientifically useful product.

 #### Binary conversion tools (L1 processing)
 * [`dbd2netcdf`](https://github.com/OSUGliders/dbd2netcdf) converts the Slocum binary data format (tbd, dbd, ... etc) into a time series in netCDF format.
 It can be used on both the decimated real-time and post-recovery data.
 Written in C by Pat Welch, it is extremely fast and serves the entrypoint for most subsequent processing steps.